hashicorp/terraform-provider-aws/website/docs/r/servicecatalog_product.html.markdown

 page_title: "AWS: aws_servicecatalog_product"
 sidebar_current: "docs-aws-resource-servicecatalog-product"
 description: |-
-  Provides a resource to create a Service Catalog Product
+  Provides a resource for a Service Catalog Product definition from which instances can be provisioned.
 ---

 # aws_servicecatalog_product

 Provides a resource to create a Service Catalog Product.

-Note that this is not associated to any portfolio, it has the default security/roles (no launch constraints), and it only creates the very first Provisioning Artifact that comes along with the product being created.
+Note that this Product definition is not associated to any portfolio, it has the default security/roles (no launch constraints), and it only creates the very first Provisioning Artifact that comes along with the product being created.
 It is necessary to create an `aws_servicecatalog_portfolio_product_association` to link this to a portfolio before it can be provisioned.
-It is also common to create launch constraints and additional provisioning artifacts.
+It is also common but not necessary to create launch constraints and additional provisioning artifacts to govern the usage of this Product.

 ## Example Usage